 The obsession with gluten-free as the new healthy has reached new heights, but should you really jump on the bandwagon?
-Let’s hear it from nutrition Expert Kaleigh McMordie on why those gluten-free products aren’t really sensible in the long run.
+Let’s hear why those gluten-free products aren’t really sensible in the long run.

 It seems like everybody and their dog is avoiding gluten these days.
 (No really…have you seen the gluten-free dog food they are selling now?
 I doubt your dog is allergic to gluten.)